iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 # Workspaces in iTwin.js

-When an iTwin.js backend starts, [IModelHost.startup]($core-backend) creates an instance of a [Workspace]($core-backend), in [IModelHost.workspace]($core-backend).
+When an iTwin.js backend starts, [IModelHost.startup]($backend) creates an instance of a [Workspace]($backend), in [IModelHost.workspace]($backend).

-`IModelHost.workspace` customizes the session according to the "wishes" of the:
+`IModelHost.workspace` customizes the session according to the choices of the:
  1. host application(s)
  2. organization of the user
  3. current iTwin
  4. current iModel
  5. current "activity" being performed

-In the list above, later entries tend to change more frequently and, in the case of conflicting wishes, later entries override earlier ones.
+In the list above, later entries tend to change more frequently and, in the case of conflicting choices, later entries override earlier ones.

 `IModelHost.workspace` expresses the current state of the session in two forms:
   1. [Settings](#settings)
   2. [WorkspaceContainers](#workspacecontainers)

-`Settings` are *named parameters* that an application defines and whose values are supplied at runtime. `WorkspaceContainers` hold "resources" (i.e. data) that the application uses. `Settings` and `WorkspaceContainers` are often related in application logic, e.g.:
+`Settings` are *named parameters* that an application defines and whose values are supplied at runtime. `WorkspaceContainers` hold *named resources* (i.e. data) that the application uses. `Settings` and `WorkspaceContainers` are often related in application logic, e.g.:

  - a Setting may contain the "formula" to find a resource
  - a `WorkspaceContainer` may hold a resource that defines a group of Settings